[metaslider id=2951] … Read More

 Just as patients sometimes develop complications after surgery, security technology sometimes fails, creating unintended harm for the user, Levy said.
 When that happens, detractors love to swoop in and bludgeon the offender.

 Levy noted that when medical care goes wrong, we don’t see the masses calling for the end of doctors and hospitals.
-Sometimes police make mistakes and do harm in the line of duty.
+In that situation, people may go to a lawyer that caters to medical malpractice cases (click here to learn more).
+Similarly, sometimes police make mistakes and do harm in the line of duty.
 When that happens there’s public outrage, but no one calls for the end of police.

 Like modern medicine and law enforcement, the security industry has a very high obligation to protect their users from harm.
 That means not only demonstrating effectiveness against attacks targeting operating systems and applications but also against attacks targeting themselves.
 In light of this, prevalent security software, as well as healthcare and law enforcement software that stores large amounts of data, should be protected from malware attacks and cyberattacks.